Prophecy, Mistrust and Development: Religion and the 2014-15 Ebola Epidemic in Sierra Leone

 Overall, the religious landscape in Sierra Leone is very complex and its relationship with the state can cut in many different directions.
 A well-contextualised understanding of the actors involved is vital if foreign aid agencies are to be successful partners of faith-based communities (see Conteh, 2011 and O’Brien & Rashid, 2013).
 Aid work is political work, as the case of Brother’s Brother purportedly plugging the government’s gap shows.
 As it always has done, aid intervention changes who has power and money, it intervenes in long-term historical processes and its sensitivity to these effects will shape its consequences.
 Daniel Amoateng might not be who the Department For International Development or the World Health Organization want to work with in a health crisis like Ebola, but comprehending his role during the emergency (and the diverse roles of popular speakers like him across different faiths) is absolutely necessary for effective development.

-Ben Walker is a Wellcome Trust funded doctoral student in the Centre for Global Health Histories at the University of York.
+Ben Walker was a Wellcome Trust funded doctoral student in the Centre for Global Health Histories at the University of York.
 He graduated with a BA in History and MPhil in African Studies from the University of Cambridge.
 His work explores issues surrounding religion, health and aid in twentieth-century history, and particularly in Ghana.